-B. If a health maintenance organization adopts coordination of benefits provisions, the provisions shall be consistent with [insert reference to state law equivalent to NAIC Group Coordination of Benefits Model Regulation] in general use in the state for coordinating coverage between two (2) or more group health insurance or health benefit plans.
+B. If a health maintenance organization adopts coordination of benefits provisions, the provisions shall be consistent with [insert reference to state law equivalent to NAIC Coordination of Benefits Model Regulation] in general use in the state for coordinating coverage between two (2) or more group health insurance or health benefit plans.

-C. To the extent necessary for health maintenance organizations to meet their obligations as secondary carriers under the rules for coordination consistent with [insert reference to state law equivalent to NAIC Group Coordination of Benefits Model Regulation], health maintenance organizations shall make payments for services that are:
+C. To the extent necessary for health maintenance organizations to meet their obligations as secondary carriers under the rules for coordination consistent with [insert reference to state law equivalent to NAIC Coordination of Benefits Model Regulation], health maintenance organizations shall make payments for services that are:

 (1) Received from non-participating providers;